 Let’s say I go to the same grocery store every week (not a stretch – I really do).
 And I buy fish every single week.
 What if I buy, say, tuna steaks 70% of the time, and swordfish the other 30%?
 Am I automatically a tuna lover?
 Or am I simply scared to try something new?
 Or am I getting to the fishmonger when everything else is sold out?

-What happens if a coupon is introduced into the mix?
+And what happens if a coupon is introduced into the mix?
 Does my tuna consumption go up to 80% if you give me $1 off per pound?
-That’s not too much of a victory, seeing as I normally buy it anyway.
+However, that’s not too much of a victory, seeing as I normally buy it anyway.
 Will a $1 off coupon entice me to buy more pricey salmon instead?

-The data gives its interpreters (Baker refers to them as the Numerati, which sounds a tad like Illuminati and perhaps is intended to) ideas but it’s not really a slam-dunk.
+The data gives its interpreters (Baker refers to them as the Numerati, which sounds a tad like Illuminati and perhaps he means that) ideas.
+However, it’s not really a slam-dunk.
 Or, at least, not yet.
-Essentially what the Numerati do is, they bucket you.
+Hence essentially the Numerati bucket you.
 So I am a tuna buyer.
 And I am a sometime swordfish buyer.
-I am also a Caucasian woman, in her (ahem) forties, married, no children, living in Boston.
+And I am also a Caucasian woman, in her (ahem) fifties, married, no children, living in Boston.

-The data matters, but, to my mind (and to Baker’s as well, it seems), there are not only herds of data but there are also nagging outlyers, the Border Collies amidst all the data goats.
+The data matters, but, to my mind (and to Baker’s as well, it seems), there are not only herds of data but there are also nagging outliers.
+And these constitute the Border Collies amidst all the data goats.
 Perhaps I am buying tuna to feed to a cat.
 Or maybe I buy it with the intention of eating it to improve my health but, alas, never get to it and it goes to waste every single week.

-Consider this case: a sensor is placed into a senior citizen’s bed, to determine whether that person is getting up in the morning.
-And, let’s say that weight data is also being collected, as a sudden dramatic rise in weight would indicate the possible onset of congestive heart failure.
+So consider this case: a sensor is placed into a senior citizen’s bed, to determine whether that person is getting up in the morning.
+And, let’s say we also collect weight data.
+Because a sudden dramatic rise in weight would indicate the possible onset of congestive heart failure.
 And let’s say the senior in question is a woman who weighs 150 pounds.
 Your own mother, maybe.
 Day one: 150 pounds.
 Day two: 158 pounds.
-Day three: 346 pounds.
+And then day three: 346 pounds.
 Day four: 410 pounds.
 Golly, is Mom really that sick?